into your inbox

 For an elitist sport like tennis, moving from a fancy private club like the West Side Club to a public park like Flushing Meadows was a huge step towards democratisation of the game.

 The US Open (known as the US Nationals before 1968 and the start of the Open Era), was established in 1881, and although it is the only Grand Slam to have been played every single year without an interruption since its inception, it moved several times across various locations through the 20th century.

 First held in August 1881 on grass courts at the Newport Casino in Rhode Island, the tournament moved to New York in 1915, where it was held at the West Side Tennis Club at Forest Hills until 1977 (with the exception of years 1921-1923, when the event was moved to Philadelphia).
 In the years 1975-1977, the event was played on clay.

 Although the public loved the recent innovations, such as the night sessions, the West Side Club was getting too small to host an ever-growing marquee event such as the US Open.

-The facts: Connors and Evert win the 1978 US Open
+The facts: Workers stop to watch Jimmy Connors practice at the US Open

 In the end, “Slew” Hester’s dream came true in time for the 1978 US Open.
 The former Singer Bowl, which had seen The Who and The Doors perform in the 1960s, had been successfully split into two arenas – the Louis Armstrong Stadium (with a capacity of 14,000 seats) and Grandstand Arena (with a capacity of 6,000 seats).
 The USTA National Tennis Center also included 25 additional lighted outdoor courts and nine indoor courts.